prolic/HumusMvc/README.md

 - When a Zend_Translate or Zend_Translate_Adapter object is known in service locator with the key "Translator", the Zend_View_Helper_Translate will get the translator injected.
 No need for putting Zend_Translate in Zend_Registry.
 - When a Zend_Navigation or Zend_Navigation_Container object is known in service locator with the key "Navigation", a custom HumusMvc\View\Helper\Navigation is used.
 This special view helper will check the service locator for the navigation object, additionally, if additional Zend_Acl is available with key "Acl" and Zend_Acl_Role_Interface is available with key "AclRole", both get injected in navigation view helper, too.
 Same for translator under key "Translator".
 If nothing is known in service locator, the default Zend_View_Helper_Navigation will be used.
-- can be configured with module manager: module config key: "view_helpers" interface for module class: "Zend\ModuleManager\Feature\ViewHelperProviderInterface" method in module class: "getViewHelperConfig"
+- can be configured with module manager: module config key "view_helpers", interface for module class "Zend\ModuleManager\Feature\ViewHelperProviderInterface" and method in module class "getViewHelperConfig"

 View Configuration